Everything to Know About Satellite Internet for RVs and Vans

 A nomadic lifestyle often means downsizing your belongings and traveling light.
 You will need a small collection of equipment to access and use your satellite internet.
 In general, you’ll need to keep the following in your RV or van:

-• Satellite Dish/Antennas: Receive signals from and transmit signals to the satellite.
+• Satellite Dish/Antennas: Receive signals from the satellite and transmit signals to it.
 Portable satellite dishes or roof-mounted antennas are common for RVs and vans.
 Mounted dishes or tripod satellite dishes are common for remote satellite users.

 • Mounting Equipment: Secures the satellite dish or antenna to your vehicle, ensuring stability and proper alignment with the satellite.